soprano

 biography

-This summer she is a Resident Young Artist with Ohio Light Opera, debuting in 5 productions including Brigadoon as Fiona, Patience as Patience (cover), and more.
-She recently made both her professional musical theater debut with Broadway Series at Lauderhill Performing Arts Center in Rodger and Hammerstein's South Pacific and
+This past summer she was a Resident Young Artist with Ohio Light Opera, debuting in 5 productions including Brigadoon as Fiona, Patience as Patience (cover), and more.
+Also in 2025, she had made both her professional musical theater debut with Broadway Series at Lauderhill Performing Arts Center in Rodger and Hammerstein's South Pacific and professional operatic debut with Opera Arlington as La Fée in Cendrillon.

 Other notable stage roles include Rose in Street Scene with Frost Opera Theater, Adele in Die Fledermaus with Music on Site Inc., Clara in The Light in the Piazza with Red River Lyric Opera, and Sally in Stone Soup as part of Florida Grand Opera's Education Outreach program.